- About Sabrina

 Do you ever lose hope when you’re looking for the perfect place to eat?
 So many choices and each one looks just as tempting as the next, and that’s before you’ve even made your mind upon the type of food you want to eat.
-So to make that process a little easier, here’s the Sabrina guide to Shrewsbury restaurants.
+So to make that process a little easier, here’s the Sabrina Guide to our Favourite Restaurants.

 We’re all a little bit different aren’t we, which makes it difficult to actually define what the best restaurants are in Shrewsbury.

 For some, best means the freshest possible ingredients, cooked to perfection by attentive restaurateurs who live and breath customer satisfaction.
 Then again, maybe you’re a people person, if so then service trumps all.
 There are many other factors to consider including dietary requirements, location and if pets are welcome inside.